About Us

 Spokane Region Long Term Recovery Group

-The Spokane Region Long Term Recovery Group (SRLTRG) mission is to create community-based long-term recovery involving a wide range of religious and secular human service agencies to address critical unmet needs of persons impacted by disaster and to enable faith-based and secular leaders in the local community to take ownership of response to human needs following a disaster and assume responsibility for it in a coordinated manner.
+The Spokane Region Long Term Recovery Group (SRLTRG) is a 501c3 non-profit with the mission is to create community-based long-term recovery involving a wide range of religious and secular human service agencies to address critical unmet needs of persons impacted by disaster and to enable faith-based and secular leaders in the local community to take ownership of response to human needs following a disaster and assume responsibility for it in a coordinated manner.

 The long term recovery works of community-based programs are characterized by collaborative, cooperative, and coordinated efforts among agencies because over time resources grow increasingly scarce and needs emerge which individual care-giving agencies are not prepared to address alone.
 A community-based recovery group focuses primarily on long-term recovery when disaster survivors try to rebuild their lives.
 Long-term recovery follows the emergency and relief phases of disaster response.